Jean-Baptiste Vaquette de Gribeauval: Early life

 Jean-Baptiste was born in Amiens, the son of a magistrate.
 He entered the French royal artillery in 1732 as a volunteer, and became an officer in 1735.
 For nearly twenty years regimental duty and scientific work occupied him, and in 1752 he became captain of a company of miners.
 In 1755, he was employed in a military mission in Prussia.

 In 1757, being then a lieutenant colonel, he was lent to the Austrian army on the outbreak of the Seven Years' War, and established the Austrian sapper corps.
 He led the sapping operations at the Siege of Glatz and the defence of Schweidnitz.
 At Schweidnitz, his 1748 design of fortification gun was tested and significantly improved by Master Carpenter Richter.

 In 1762, he reported back to the Paris authorities on the Austrian artillery system compared with the existing French de Vallière guns.
 While with the Austrian army he also worked on the continued development of mining in siegecraft.

 The empress Maria Theresa rewarded him for his work with the rank of Feldmarschallleutnant and the Grand Cross of the Military Order of Maria Theresa.
-On his return to France he was made maréchal de camp (major general), in 1764 Inspector of artillery, and in 1765 lieutenant général and commander of the Order of St Louis.
+On his return to France he was made maréchal de camp (major general), in 1764 Inspector of artillery, and in 1765 lieutenant général and commander of the Order of Saint Louis.